 Mr. Baumrin received his B.S. in Business Administration from the Marshall School of Business at the University of Southern California.

 Marc Abousleiman is an Associate at Further Global.

 Prior to joining Further Global, Mr. Abousleiman was an analyst at The Raine Group, a merchant bank advising and investing across the technology, media and telecom sectors.
-While at Raine, Mr. Abousleiman worked on a variety of advisory transactions and investment opportunities, including advising portfolio company Vice on a $450mm capital raise from TPG.
+While at Raine, Mr. Abousleiman worked on a variety of advisory transactions and investment opportunities, including advising portfolio company Vice on a $450 million capital raise from TPG Growth.

 Mr. Abousleiman graduated with honors from Harvard College, receiving his B.A. in Computer Science with a secondary field in Economics.